laurengarcia/url-metadata/README.md

 - Trying to access an `https` resource that has invalid certificate, or trying to access an `http` resource from a page with an `https` origin.

 - A browser plugin such as an ad-blocker or privacy protector.

+You may also want to try the hosted version of this package: [Minifetch](https://www.npmjs.com/package/minifetch-api).